spnkrtv/SemrushTestAssignment/README.md

 First, place Dockerfile file into ***quickstart_docker/docker/application*** directory with following containment:

 ```

-# Use base image from the registry
+FROM python:3.5                         #1
-FROM python:3.5
+WORKDIR /app                            #2
-# Set the working directory to /app
+COPY ./application /app                 #3
-WORKDIR /app
+EXPOSE 8000                             #4
-# Copy the 'application' directory contents into the container at /app
+CMD ["python", "/app/application.py"]   #5

-COPY ./application /app
+#1 Use base image from the registry
-# Make port 8000 available to the world outside this container
+#2 Set the working directory to /app
-EXPOSE 8000
+#3 Copy the 'application' directory contents into the container at /app
-# Execute 'python /app/application.py' when container launches
+#4 Make port 8000 available to the world outside this container
-CMD ["python", "/app/application.py"]
+#5 Execute 'python /app/application.py' when container launches

 ```

 Next, to make a Dockerfile and ExampleApp easy for search, type at the terminal: